 - Portion into three equal balls

-- In one portion add 1 tsp of strawberry/raspberry powder and a touch of food colouring, knead until a light shade of pink
+- In one portion add 1 teaspoon of strawberry/raspberry powder and a touch of food colouring, knead until a light shade of pink

-- In another portion add 2 tsp of strawberry/raspberry powder and a little more food colouring, knead until red
+- In another portion add 2 teaspoon of strawberry/raspberry powder and a little more food colouring, knead until red

 - Divide each of the portions into 6 small balls and shape them into small heart shapes